revbayes/revbayes/help/md/stdev.md

 Accepts one argument, a vector of real numbers, and returns the standard deviation as a real number.
 ## authors
-Raymond Castillo
+Sebastian Hoehna
 ## see_also
+v
+Real
-v, Real, mean
+mean
 ## example
      x <- v(4, 3, 2, 1)
      s := stdev(x)